Connect the dots

 I help clients from all countries.

-Here Jeppe who now understand his symptoms and have reduced them to 50% during 10 sessions, due to reduction of some severe traumas from eg. accidents – a sort of PTSD.
+Here Jeppe who now understand his symptoms and has reduced them to 50% during 10 sessions, due to reduction of some severe traumas from eg. accidents – a sort of PTSD.

-Below extra videos about activities that can help you out of the instincts states.
-But most people mus remove the triggers via trauma theapy
+Below extra videos about activities that can help you out of instincts states.
+But most people must remove the triggers via trauma theapy

 Big and loud?
 This behavior also drags you out of instincts.
 No one wants to be big and loud when a tiger is close but it also works the other way around which can be used to your advantage.
 You become relaxed when you make noise and move with self-confidence when no predators are around you.